monica-ry/cbtis47-db-membre/docs/Scrum/sprint_backlog.md

 # LU LOO LAND – SPRINT BACKLOG

-# SPRINT 1 — DATABASE CREATION, CONNECTION, AND INITIAL DESIGN
+# SPRINT 1 – DATABASE CREATION, SYSTEM CONNECTION, AND INITIAL VISUAL DESIGN

 ## Time Allocation

-Total Duration: 4 weeks
+**Duration:** 4 Weeks

+### Sprint Goal

+Build the initial infrastructure of the Lu Loo Land platform by configuring the development environment, creating the relational database, establishing communication between the backend and MySQL, implementing authentication modules, and developing the first visual prototype using a pastel color palette.

 ---